lewismcgeary/lewismcgeary.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 I'm a freelance Android developer based in Glasgow, Scotland.
-Follow me on Google+ or Twitter for talk about Android, and other mobile technology.
+Follow me on [Google+](https://plus.google.com/+LewisMcGeary/posts) or [Twitter](https://twitter.com/lewismcgeary) for talk about Android and other mobile technology.

-You can find some of my work on the Google Play Store, or GitHub.
+You can find some of my work on [GitHub](https://github.com/lewismcgeary/) or as part of [McGearyBros](http://mcgearybros.com) on the [Google Play Store](https://play.google.com/store/apps/dev?id=5953165471609518820).

+Get in touch with me on social media or [send me an email](mailto:lewismcgeary@gmail.com).